-The GG Surveyor has a number of internal receiver options.
+Both versions of the GG24 have a number of internal receiver options.
 The commands and features you can use depend upon the options installed in the receiver.
 For example, if the Photogrammetry option is not installed, you cannot use the \$PASHS,TTT command to output event time tags from the serial port.

 Table 1.3 lists the available options.
 Each option is represented by a letter or number presented in a certain order.
-You can verify the installed options by issuing the \$PASHQ,RID command to the receiver using an external handheld controller or PC, as described in Chapter 6, Command/Response Formats.
+You can verify the installed options by issuing the \$PASHQ,RID command to the receiver using an external handheld controller or PC, as described in Chapter 6, Command/Response Formats: